Ab initio calculations of quantum light-matter interactions in general electromagnetic environments: Introduction

-In the presence of absorbing and dispersing magnetoelectric bodies in the electromagnetic environments, it is not possible to correctly quantize the electromagnetic field via discrete modes.
-Instead, the field quantization can be realized as a continuous expansion using the \emph{classical} dyadic Green's function~(DGF) in the framework of macroscopic quantum electrodynamics (MQED)~\cite{scheel2009macroscopic}.
-It has previously been shown how standard DFT can be combined with MQED to provide a quantitative, first principles description of the quantum light-matter interactions for real cavity setups in the weak and intermediate coupling regimes beyond the dipole approximation~\cite{svendsen2021combining}.
-However, the previous work relied on a wave function ansatz which only considered a subset of the electronic structure.
+In this paper we present the first method that accounts quantitatively for both the electromagnetic environment and the full electronic structure of matter by combining Macroscopic Quantum Electrodynamics~(MQED)~\cite{scheel2009macroscopic} with Quantum Electrodynamical Density-functional Theory~(QEDFT)~\cite{ruggenthaler2014quantum}.
+We have previously shown how standard DFT can be combined with MQED to provide a quantitative, first principles description of the quantum light-matter interactions for real cavity setups in the weak and intermediate coupling regimes beyond the dipole approximation~\cite{svendsen2021combining}.
+However, the previous work relied on a wave-function ansatz which only considered a subset of the electronic structure.
 This is expected to become problematic in the ultra- and deep strong coupling regimes.
+Furthermore, our previous method would also fail capture light-induced structural changes in the electronic system.
+In this work, we overcome these limitations and present a general method that is applicable in all regimes of light-matter coupling.
+Our new methodology allows us to study the interaction of the full electronic structure of electronic systems with realistic electromagnetic environments.
+We exemplify our approach on a spherical micro-cavity and highlight that the intricate interplay between the cavity geometry and material composition, and the electronic structure of the molecules has a profound impact on the light-matter coupling and the transition from weak to strong coupling.
+These results highlight the need for a quantitative description of both the electromagnetic environment and molecular system.
+This work is a significant step towards parameter free \textit{ab initio} calculations for strongly coupled quantum light-matter systems and will help bridge the gap between theoretical methods and experiments in the field.